 MUS T659 Public Lecture (0 cr.)
 Formal presentation to the public of a research paper.
-This course is exempt from the Incomplete rule.
+This course is eligible for deferred (R) grading.

 MUS T700 Dissertation in Music Theory (arr. cr.)
-This course is exempt from the Incomplete rule.
+This course is eligible for deferred (R) grading.

 Unclassified Courses